-a.
-The report of the Chairman of the Credentials Committee, which informed the Preparatory Commission that 73 countries presented credentials of full powers, was accepted.

-b.
-The Rapporteur of the Session, Prof Abubakar S Sambo, presented a concise summary of the highlights of the 4th Session of the Preparatory Commission, which were as contained in this report.
-Based on recommendation of the Chairman of the Preparatory Commission, the Rapporteur's report was duly accepted.
+- a.
+The report of the Chairman of the Credentials Committee, which informed the Preparatory Commission that 73 countries presented credentials of full powers, was accepted. - b.
+The Rapporteur of the Session, Prof Abubakar S Sambo, presented a concise summary of the highlights of the 4th Session of the Preparatory recommendation of the Chairman of the Preparatory Commission, the Rapporteur's report was duly accepted.